andrei1058/docs/docs/BedWarsProxy/getting-started.md

 6. Make sure you've restarted each of the servers (after configuring them), and enjoy!

 ## Usage
 To open the arena selector, you can use `/bw gui`.
-This requires the `bw.proxy.gui` permission.

 For a full list of commands, see the [Commands](commands) page.